 A visit to Sugarloaf Mountain guarantees wonderful views of the city.
 Sugarloaf’s peak rises up 296 meters above the Guanabara Bay and overlooks the Atlantic ocean.
-While the views are stunning at all times, you can catch a very instagrammable sunset there.
+This is definitely one of the most impressive of the Rio de Janeiro points of interest.
+While the views are always stunning, you can catch a very instagrammable sunset there.
 Cable cars run the 1,400 metre journey every 20 min between the Pão de Açúcar and the Morro da Urca peaks.
 You can buy tickets at the station located on Praia Vermehla.

 Crime and safety

 Rio de Janeiro is not exactly the safest city in the world.
-The crime stats alone can be enough to scare visitors away, but that can be said about many places.
-While I’m not discounting this issue, I’ve never felt unsafe in Rio.
+The crime stats alone can be enough to scare visitors away.
+While I’m not discounting this issue, it’s important to be aware of your surroundings.
 As a visitor, you have to exercise caution and common sense.
 While most Brazilians I’ve met were friendly and almost surprised that anyone would want to visit their country, not everyone you meet will mean you well.

 Rio de Janeiro odds and ends

 Rio has so many contradictions.
-Its past is steeped in wealth, power and tradition.
-The present has a lot of people living in poverty while others live in luxury.
-There are the rich and the poor, divided by class, race and income which might not be that noticeable to those who are not used to such a way of life.
+Its past, steeped in wealth, power and tradition, set up the modern way of life.
+Many people live in severe poverty while others live in extreme luxury.
+There are the rich and the poor, divided by class, race and income.
+The extremes are stark and can be disheartening.

-It definitely isn’t a perfect system, but I felt very welcomed here and would encourage others to give it a try.
+It definitely isn’t a perfect system; Rio is full of energy with lots of tension under the surface.
+Despite it all, I felt very welcomed here and would encourage others to explore.
 The people I met in Brazil were friendly, helpful and many of them have become my friends.
-It’s one of those places that I would like to go back to and visit again.